Vaccines are now here in the fight against COVID-19. Please read further for more information.

 - Other populations and communities facing barriers related to the determinants of health across Ontario who are at greater COVID-19 risk.

-In Phase Three, starting in late summer, COVID-19 vaccines will be widely available for anyone who wants to receive one.
+- In Phase Three (August 2021 and beyond), COVID-19 vaccines will be widely available for anyone who wants to receive one.

 - Stay home if sick.